-Philippa was to grow up to be a celebrated beauty.
-Her emblem was a thistle leaf with the motto “Do not touch me, or I will prick”.
-A marriage was arranged with René II, Duke of Lorraine and the nuptials took place on September 1, 1485 in Orléans.
+Philippa grew up to be a celebrated beauty adopting the emblem of a thistle leaf with the motto “Do not touch me, or I will prick”.
+An arranged marriage with René II, Duke of Lorraine took place on September 1, 1485 in Orléans.
 Phillipa and René were to have at least 13 children.

 • Charles, born in 1486, died young

 • Francis born 1487, died shortly after birth

 • Antoine, Duke of Lorraine born 1489, died 1544